everschen/fastspeech2_with_aishell3/README.md

 # fastspeech2 with own aishell3 dataset

-There's lot's of issues you will meet if you want to train your own audio with aishell3, here provide a summary and solution to it
+There's lot's of issues you will meet if you want to train your own audio with aishell3, here provide a summary and solution to it.

 ## Table of Contents